WrestleMania 41 Postscript

 • Giving pushes to NXT call-ups that would have been previously discarded under McMahon.

-• Re-signing performers who never should have been fire in the first place.
+• Re-signing performers who never should have been fired in the first place.

 The Bloodline storyline was the best angle I can think of in years.
 It lasted for months, made you want to tune in to find out where it would go next, and elevated everyone involved, especially Sami Zayn and The Usos.
 Shakespeare couldn’t have written it better.
 It was such a good story that its outcome will be prominently featured both Saturday and Sunday night.